 On January 1, 2012, salaries were increased by 1.25%.
-Additionally, on April 1, 2012, all employees received a one-off payment corresponding to 1.25% of salary calculated over six months.
+Additionally, on April 1, 2012, all employees received a one-off payment corresponding to 1.25% of their salary calculated over six months.

 KLM has three main pension funds for KLM Ground Staff, Cabin Crew and Flight Deck Crew.
-Each fund is independent and has its own Board with members appointed by both the employer and the employees.
+Each fund is independent and has its own Board whose members are appointed by both the employer and the employees.